vshymanskyy/TinyGSM/.github/ISSUE_TEMPLATE.md

 with your board before submitting any issues.
 -->

+[ ] I have read the Troubleshooting section of the ReadMe

 ## What type of issues is this?

 [ ] Request to support a new module
     <!-- Please, consider forking and submitting a pull request! -->
 [ ] Bug or problem compiling the library
-[ ] Bug or issue with library functionality (ie, sending data over TCP/IP)
+[ ] Bug or issue with library functionality (ie, sending data over TCP/IP) [ ] Question or request for help

 ### What are you working with?

+Modem: <!-- Brand, model, variant, firmware version, ie Quectel BG96 Revision: BG96MAR02A07M1G -->
 Main processor board: <!-- Uno, Zero, ESP32, Particle, etc -->
-Modem: <!-- Brand, model, variant, firmware version -->
 TinyGSM version: <!-- always try to use the latest (0.10.6) -->
 Code: <!-- Example name or paste in your code -->